The Romance of Rome in a Simple Recipe

 Spend a morning or afternoon hand-picking the best regional ingredients, grab a bottle of Montepulciano d’Abruzzo, then head back to your Italian cucina and cook like a local.
 I promise you’ll gain a new appreciation for traditional Roman cuisine and culture.

-If you’re staying in a vacation rental, follow my guide and get out of your comfort zone.
+If you’re staying in an Airbnb in Rome, follow my guide and get out of your comfort zone.
 I’ll show you where to mingle with the locals, immerse yourself in an authentic slice of Italian culture, and live la bella vita.

 Experience Rome like a local!